 Self-sufficiency, simplicity, safety... what else?

 Tied up to the stern of the most beautiful boat in the world (yours) it's time for the transfer.
-Your TEMO will be better off on board, in its protective coverthan lying in the bottom of the tender.
+Your TEMO will be better off on board in its protective coverthan lying in the bottom of the tender.
 But who’s never let anything slip between the sugarscoop and the dinghy?
 But if you do manage to drop it overboard, electricity and seawater don't mix very well, apparently.
 In reality, the TEMO is waterproof, to IP67 standard to be precise.
 Its monobloc architecture, with its integrated battery designed to avoid any degradation in connectivity, is built with this in mind.
 But that's not all, with its buoyancy kitin case of an untimely slip, your TEMO floats.
 Forget the nightmare of having your outboard motor lying on the bottom in the crystal-clear waters of your favourite anchorage.
 And if you have to leave the TEMO and your dinghy on the beach, on the boat ramp or slipway, or on the pontoon, anyone light-fingered and envying this beautiful object designed by Christophe Chedal Anglay will be out of luck.
-Between the anti-theft device and the magnetic key traditional precautions and modern technology are brought together so that you can enjoy your stopovers with total peace of mind.
-Please find all the accessories available
+Between the anti-theft and the magnetic key, traditional precautions and modern technology are brought together so that you can enjoy your stopovers with total peace of mind.
+Find all TEMO accessories.

 Ecological in use - and even after!